 Co-ops have lower taxes than some other types of legal structures, as you don’t pay tax on your income.
 Most co-ops have a physical presence, although online co-ops are starting to crop up.
 Although you are unable to have external stakeholders with a co-op, you may be able to receive federal grants to bring your idea to fruition.

 The main disadvantages of co-ops include that they are complex to set up and that you need to meet specific criteria.
 For instance, businesses must create their own bylaws, have a board of directors who hold charter meetings, and develop a membership application.

 - There are people interested in becoming members.

 - You are happy to split your profits among the members.

 - You don’t need external stakeholders.

 Whatever type of legal structure you opt for your business now — and wherever you want to take your business in the future — a virtual assistant can help.
 With a virtual assistant, you can outsource all the skills you lack in house as well as tasks you lack the time to do yourself.
 The virtual assistants at MYVA360 have experience supporting entrepreneurs, small business owners, nonprofits, online companies, and more.
-Receive a 5-percent discount on all our services with this coupon.
+Receive a 10-percent discount on all our services when you schedule a consultation.